pratha16/CCNA-Labs/Ethernet LAN Switching/Ethernet LAN Switching.md

         Sent only to PC1's MAC address.

-        Switches will forward to the correct port based on their MAC tables (initially, this may still be via flooding).

     PC1 sends ICMP Echo Request ("ping") to PC3:

         Now knows PC3's MAC, so the packet is unicast.

-        Switches may still flood if MAC tables are not learned yet.

-        Eventually, the frame will reach PC3.

     PC3 sends ICMP Echo Reply to PC1: